Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 [Req.location] Applications can tell which location values correspond to which secure element drivers.

 [Req.fallback] Accelerator drivers can specify that they do not fully support a cryptographic mechanism and that a fallback to core code may be necessary.
-Conversely, if an accelerator fully supports cryptographic mechanism, the core does not need to include code for this mechanism.
+Conversely, if an accelerator fully supports cryptographic mechanism, the core must be able to omit code for this mechanism.

 [Req.mechanisms] Drivers can specify which mechanisms they support.
 A driver's code will not be invoked for cryptographic mechanisms that it does not support.